GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-kubernetes-google-container-engine/index.md

 After you've finished this tutorial, you can clean up the resources you created on Google Cloud Platform so you won't be billed for them in the future.
-To clean up the resources, you can delete your Container Engine resources, or delete the entire project.
+To clean up the resources, you can delete your Kubernetes Engine resources, or delete the entire project.

-### Deleting Container Engine resources
+### Deleting Kubernetes Engine resources

-To delete your app from Container Engine, you must remove both the load balancer and the Container Engine cluster.
+To delete your app from Kubernetes Engine, you must remove both the load balancer and the Kubernetes Engine cluster.

 1. Delete the service, which deallocates the load balancer: